arangodb/docs/3.10/administration-configuration.md

 ## Change configuration at runtime

-In general, supplied startup options can not be changed nor can configuration files be reloaded once an executable is started, other than by restarting the executable with different options.
+In general, supplied startup options cannot be changed nor can configuration files be reloaded once an executable is started, other than by restarting the executable with different options.
 However, some of the startup options define default values which can be overridden on a per-query basis for